 Hope High School's therapy dog ‘Millie’ lives with the school's Headteacher, Mrs Dunbavin, and her family.

-Lola and Millie regularly visits the vet for check-ups.
-Whilst there they administer worm and flea treatments as well as make adjustments to the dog food intake to ensure both dogs remain a health weight.
-In addition to the 5 key reasons for Millie and Lola joining us outlined in the purpose we also believe they will improve the children’s abilities within the school’s core ethos and help to improve and secure pupil outcomes.
-Lola is be based in the Learning Resource Centre (with Mrs Griffiths) but will move around the school building and grounds to work with children and adults in line with agreed protocols.
-Millie is based in Mrs Dunbavin's office and Willow Room.
-She is currently under therapy dog training and has a rigid timetable for when she interacts with the pupils and staff.
+Millie regularly visits the vet for check-ups.
+Whilst there they administer worm and flea treatments as well as make adjustments to her food intake to ensure Millie remains a healthy weight.
+In addition to the 5 key reasons for Millie joining us outlined in the purpose we also believe she will improve the children’s abilities within the school’s core ethos and help to improve and secure pupil outcomes.

 1.Dogs teach children responsibility.
 Having to remember to feed, provide water and show support for a dog can give children a sense of importance and satisfaction that they can’t get from school or other chores.
 The relationship that develops can be life-changing for a child and a great support system as they themselves continue to grow and develop.